Sea-Dweller vs Submariner vs GMT-Master II: Tool Watch 2026 Updates

 3. Rolex Submariner Ref.
 16610LV — “Kermit”

-Released to mark the Submariner’s 50th anniversary, the 16610LV introduced the first green bezel in the Submariner lineup.
+Released for the Submariner’s 50th anniversary, the 16610LV introduced the first green bezel in the line.
 Its aluminum insert and early “maxi dial” set it apart from standard black Submariners and cemented its collector appeal.

 Key Specs: